Tolerated Stay Permit for Working Professionals ("Beschäftigungsduldung")

 Can I change jobs while having "Beschäftigungsduldung"?

 Yes.
 But you cannot be unemployed at any point in time, i.e. the transition from one job to the next must take place without interruption.
 Please also note that you often have to apply for a new work permit as well.
-You can learn more in our chapter "Work permit".
+You can learn more on our topic page "Work permit".

 Can I switch directly from "Ausbildungsduldung" to "Beschäftigungsduldung"?